azizko1337/lol-ranking/readme.md

 ### This project is API which checks given people' League of Legends ranking points every 1 hour (00:00, 01:00, ...).
 Every midnight ranking snapshot is saved to "database".
 (For simplicity I used json files as database).
 Project contains also minimalistic front-end (index page) with day-by-day ranking graph.

 ## Currently hosted on https://riot.azalupka.cc
+### (main route is very simple and unoptimized ELO/date chart, other routes are only api)

 ## Front-end to this API written by my friend: http://soloqtable.epizy.com ( temporary down :( )